pi-apps-go/pi-apps/README.md

 ## To update Pi-Apps Go
 - Pi-apps will automatically check for updates on boot and display a notification to update.
 - To manually run the updater, use this command: `~/pi-apps/updater gui`
-- It also supports a cli interface: `~/pi-apps/updater cli`
+- It also supports a CLI interface: `~/pi-apps/updater cli`

 ## What do others say about Pi-Apps?
 > Message from a **[pi-top](https://pi-top.com)** employee: "Happy to say that I recommend pi-apps to almost every school I work with when they start using Raspberry Pi"